scottyschup/ruby-curriculum/bonus/require.md

 directories through which Ruby will search when a `require` or `load` statement is run by the interpreter.

-The load path includes things like the files that make up Ruby's Standard Library as well as gems you have installed.
-You can always access it through the global variable `$LOAD_PATH`.
+The load path typically includes the directories that contain the source files for Ruby's default library.
+You can access it through the global variable `$LOAD_PATH`.

+If something is not found in the `$LOAD_PATH`, then Ruby next tries to see if we are requiring a gem.
+To do this, it looks at `Gem.path`, which contains the directories in which Gems and their source code lives.

-The directory `'.'` (i.e. the current directory) is not in the load path.
+The directory `'.'` (i.e. the current directory) is not part of the `$LOAD_PATH`.
 Funny enough, it used to be, but in Ruby 1.9.2, the current directory was removed from the load path for security reasons.
 Oh well.